The Angels' Share: Plot

 Robbie and Leonie view a flat which they could rent for six months while the owner is away.
-Robbie seems touched but it is then revealed they have been followed by one of Clancy's men and Clancy will know where they are going to live.
+It is then revealed they have been followed by one of Clancy's men.
 Robbie, realising that he can't continue living under threat of assault on himself and his family, begins planning to steal the Malt Mill with his community service partners.
-They secure an invitation to the tasting and auction, during which Robbie slopes off to the warehouse to siphon some of the whisky into empty Irn-Bru bottles, before he is interrupted by Thaddeus and Angus Dobie.
-Robbie covertly witnesses Thaddeus attempting to bribe Dobie into selling him some of the whisky before the cask goes on auction but he refuses and the two leave, after which Robbie then tops up the cask with cheaper whisky from an adjacent cask.
-At the auction, the group see Thaddeus outbid by an American, who tastes the cask, and is apparently happy with the slightly diluted blend.
+They secure an invitation to the tasting and auction, during which Robbie slopes off to the warehouse to siphon some of the whisky into empty Irn-Bru bottles.

 Afterwards, Robbie approaches Thaddeus and negotiates a sale of three bottles for £200,000, and "a real job".
 They plan to make the exchange in Glasgow, and so begin the trek home, but inadvertently break two of their four bottles during an encounter with the police.
-Robbie is furious, but goes ahead with meeting Thaddeus, and negotiates a sale for £100,000 and a permanent job far away from Glasgow.
+Robbie negotiates a sale for £100,000 and a permanent job far away from Glasgow.
 Afterwards, Robbie reveals to his friends that he didn't sell two bottles, but one.
-The scene cuts to show Harry coming home to find a bottle of Irn Bru sitting on his kitchen table next to an open window, with a note thanking him for giving him a chance, and not giving up on him and presenting his "angels' share", next to a newspaper piece showing a photo of the community payback group next to the cask.
-He smells the bottle and rejoices gleefully at the Malt Mill inside.
+The scene cuts to show Harry coming home to find a bottle of Irn Bru on his kitchen table, with a note thanking him for giving him a chance, presenting his "angels' share", next to a newspaper piece showing a photo of the group next to the cask.

 In the final scene, Robbie and Leonie leave for Stirling in an immaculate old Volkswagen Type 2, having made temporary goodbyes to the rest of the group.
 After they leave, the rest of the group resolve to go get wasted.
 The film ends with The Proclaimers' "500 Miles" playing.